anevjes/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 8. On the Enable Access blade, check "Read-write access to Contoso Insurance Web API" and select **Select**. ![Select permissions is selected, and Read-Write access is selected on the Enable Access blade.](media/image78.png "Add API access")

 9. Select **Done** on the Add API access blade and close the Required permission blade.
+Be sure to click on the GRANT PERMISSION button otherwise the perissions will not persist.

 10. Back in the Settings blade, select **Properties**, copy the **Application ID** value and paste it into a text editor for later reference.